 The Ingredients

-- Apples – I suggest you use a very firm, tart apple that is good for baking and has red skin for color.
+• Apples – I suggest you use a very firm, tart apple (like pink lady, fuji or honeycrisp apples) that is good for baking and has red skin for color.

-- Puff pastry – you will find this in the freezer section of your local grocery store along with the other frozen desserts and pastries.
-This pastry needs to completely thaw before you use it.
+• Puff pastry – you will find this dough in the freezer section of your local grocery store along with the other frozen desserts and pastries.
+The puff pastry sheet needs to completely thaw before you use it.

-- Caramel sauce – use any caramel ice cream topping that you like.
+• Caramel sauce – use any caramel ice cream topping that you like, but I suggest making our easy homemade caramel sauce.

 How to Make An Apple Rose Tart